SirMonkii/SirMonkii/README.md

-🐱‍🏍 Hi, I'm Lucas
+Hi, I'm Lucas

-🐱‍🚀 I don't know wtf i am doing with my life

-🐉 I'm looking to create an good git profile so i can be hired more easily
+I'm starting my studies in the IT area, looking forward to enter in the cyber security path

+I'm always trying to do programming challenges on my own, always testing my skills and constantly learning

-🐱‍💻 If you want talk to me (please don't): Discord Sir.
+If you want talk to me, i always respond more quicker in Discord, my username is: Sir.
 Monkii#8131

+がんばりましょう!!!

 <div align="center">
   <a href="https://github.com/SirMonkii">